Buruli ulcer: History

 The first written description of Buruli ulcer is credited to a British missionary doctor, Albert R. Cook.
 In 1897, at Mengo Hospital in Uganda, Cook noted several patients with slow-healing ulcers.
 The cause of these slow-healing ulcers was identified 50 years later in 1948, when Peter MacCallum, Jean Tolhurst, Glen Buckle, and H. A. Sissons at The Alfred Hospital's Baker Institute described a series of cases from Bairnsdale, Victoria, isolated the causative mycobacterium, and showed it could cause ulcers in laboratory rats.
 Over the following decades, more cases were described in Africa.
 A particularly high prevalence in Uganda's Buruli County led to the disease becoming more widely known as "Buruli ulcer".

-In 1998, the World Health Organization started the Global Buruli Ulcer Initiative with the aim of coordinating global efforts to control the disease.
+In 1998, the World Health Organization started the Global Buruli Ulcer Initiative to coordinate global efforts to control the disease.
 This was followed in 2004 by World Health Organization Resolution WHA57.1 calling upon member countries to support the Global Buruli Ulcer Initiative and increase research on Buruli ulcer diagnostics and treatment.
 Interest in Buruli ulcer has been encouraged by its branding as a "neglected tropical disease", first in a 2005 PLOS Medicine article, and later by both the World Health Organization and PLOS Neglected Tropical Diseases.

 From the time the disease was described, Buruli ulcer was treated with surgery to remove all affected tissue, followed by prolonged wound care.
-This treatment regimen was expensive, sometimes disfiguring, and often ineffective, ulcers recurring in up to a third of cases.
+This treatment regimen was expensive, sometimes disfiguring, and often ineffective, with ulcers recurring in up to a third of cases.
 Treatment dramatically improved in 2004, when the World Health Organization recommended an eight-week course of daily oral rifampicin and injected streptomycin.
 The introduction of antibiotics reduced the rate of ulcer recurrence to fewer than 2% of cases.
 However, streptomycin can be toxic to the ears and kidneys, and administering daily injections is challenging in low-resource settings.
 In 2017, the World Health Organization updated its recommendation to replace streptomycin with the oral antibiotic clarithromycin.